vohai2003/hdp_data_tutorials/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/tutorial-1.md

 In this tutorial, we will walk through many of the common of the basic Hadoop Distributed File System (HDFS) commands you will need to manage files on HDFS.
 The particular datasets we will utilize to learn HDFS file management are San Francisco salaries from 2011-2014.

 ## Prerequisites
--   Downloaded and Installed latest [Hortonworks Sandbox](https://hortonworks.com/products/hortonworks-sandbox/#install)
+-   Downloaded and Installed latest [HDP Sandbox](https://hortonworks.com/downloads/#sandbox)
 -   If you're planning to deploy your sandbox on Azure, refer to this tutorial: [Deploying the Sandbox on Azure](https://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/)
 -   [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 -   Allow yourself around **1 hour** to complete this tutorial.